DataDog/terraform-aws-lambda-datadog/examples/dotnet/README.md

-# Node Example
+# .NET Example

-A simple Node Lambda function with out of the box Datadog instrumentation.
+A simple .NET Lambda function with out of the box Datadog instrumentation.

 ## Usage